18 Gardens & Parks In Istanbul To Escape The Noise

 Can I rent bicycles or other equipment within Istanbul’s parks?

-Some of the larger parks offer bicycle rentals or other recreational equipment like paddleboats.
-It’s best to check with park authorities or rental services nearby for availability and pricing.
+Some of the larger parks offer bicycle rentals or other recreational equipment, such as paddleboats.
+For availability and pricing, it’s best to check with park authorities or rental services nearby.

 Comments (7)